Gandalf-/apocrypha-haskell/apocrypha/README.md

 # Features

-* *Performance* - up to 12,500 queries per second per CPU, semi linear performance scaling with additional CPUs
+* *Performance* - up to 18,000 queries per second per CPU, semi linear performance scaling with additional CPUs.
+Benchmarking shows 8 CPUS ~= 86,000 queries/sec using a local Unix Domain Socket.

+* *Compatability* - full compatability with the Python implementation.
+Scripts written using the Python API may see a 2x to 5x performance increase.
+The Haskell client API uses the same patterns as the Python API.

+* *Easy of Use* - the client API integrates the `Data.Aeson` package for straight forward JSON object usage.

 ## ACID